patricklarocque1/GlobalTranslation/README.md

   - Copy to clipboard and copy to input functionality
   - Text-to-speech for both original and translated text
   - Speak button integration matching conversation screen

+- **CameraScreen**: Real-time camera translation with AR-style overlay ✅ NEW
+  - Uses `CameraViewModel` with StateFlow
+  - CameraX preview with lifecycle management
+  - Permission request UI with Accompanist Permissions
+  - Real-time text detection and translation with throttling
+  - Flash toggle and language selection controls
+  - Processing indicator and error handling
+  - Document-style translation display

 - **LanguageScreen**: ML Kit model download, deletion, and status tracking ✅
   - Uses `LanguageViewModel` with StateFlow